-One of the great advantages of staying on Lefkada is the easy transfer.
+One of the great advantages to staying on Lefkada is the easy transfer.
 No ferry is necessary to reach this island – it’s joined to the mainland by a causeway and the Rio-Antirrio bridge, meaning you can drive straight there in 30 minutes from nearby Preveza airport which is served by international and domestic flights.

 Tourist life on the island revolves around the twin resort towns of Nydri and Vassiliki which attract watersports fanatics thanks to their ideal conditions.

 The rest of the island is quiet and unspoilt.
 The appeal of Lefkada is the nature, the colours, the dramatic and unspoilt beaches with their white pebbles and electric blue waters.
 The pristine coast and perfect winds for exploring by various waterborne craft, with several tiny uninhabited islands to explore.
 The interior boasts green valleys dotted with traditional stone villages and leafy squares.

 Overall, it has a laid back atmosphere with easy access and thrilling roads.
 It attracts Italians and northern Europeans in search of deserted beaches, as well as active travellers, sailors and adrenaline junkies who are spoilt for choice on Lefkada.
 As well as watersports there is plentiful hiking, mountain biking, hang-gliding, and paragliding.